imbacraft/dusk.nvim/README.md

 ### Java Debugging and Testing

-Jars required for Java debugging and testing are included in the jars folder.
+The jars required for Java debugging and testing are included in the jars folder.
-But if you want to build them yourself from source, do the following:
+However, if you want to build them yourself from source, do the following:

 ```
 1. git clone https://github.com/microsoft/java-debug